J-CF-Leung/Study_Vault/Chemistry/Molecular quantum mechanics.md

 $$\hat{T}_N\psi_N+E_e\psi_N=E\psi_N$$
 - This eigenvalue $E$ is the _total energy of the molecule_ given by the approximation

-- For actual molecules, the momentum operators use $\nabla$
+- For 3-dimensional motion, the linear momentum operators use $\nabla$

 ## The hydrogen atom
 - [[Time-independent Hamiltonians in 3 dimensions#The hydrogen atom|Detailed derivations]]